-ARTICLE III - DUES
+ARTICLE II - DUES

-SECTION 1 - The fiscal year shall be from January 1 through December 31.
-Annual dues shall apply to the fiscal year and become due and payable on the preceding October 1.

-SECTION 2 - Members, except as hereinafter provided, shall pay annual dues in the amount to be established and adopted by the TOMA House of Delegates, upon recommendation by the TOMA Board of Trustees to the TOMA House of Delegates.
+- SECTION 1 The fiscal year shall be from January 1 through December 31.
+Annual dues shall apply to the fiscal year and become due and payable on the preceding October 1. - SECTION 2 Members, except as hereinafter provided, shall pay annual dues in the amount to be established and adopted by the TOMA Board of Trustees.
 These dues will be adjusted for physicians in their first, second, and third year of practice.
-The dues for physicians new to TOMA will be adjusted for the first, second and third year of membership.
-The first year of practice shall begin on January 1, following graduation, or termination of an approved training program, or upon entering practice.

-SECTION 3 - (a) Regular members who are serving in the Uniformed Services on active duty including the Public Health Commissioned Services shall pay annual dues of in the amount to be established and adopted by the TOMA House of Delegates, upon recommendation by the TOMA Board of Trustees to the TOMA House of Delegates.
-They shall be eligible to vote and hold office. (b) Members in the Uniformed Services on active duty including the Public Health Commissioned Services may pay annual dues in the amount to be established and adopted by the TOMA House of Delegates, upon recommendation by the TOMA Board of Trustees to the TOMA Board of Trustees to the TOMA House of Delegates upon recommendation by the TOMA Board of Trustees to the TOMA House of Delegates upon recommendation by the TOMA Board of Trustees to the TOMA House of Delegates until their tour of duty is complete.
-Members in this dues category are not eligible to vote or hold office

-SECTION 4 - There shall be three (3) classifications of Sustaining membership: Sustainer, Sustaining Plus, and Sustaining Patron.
-Sustainer dues shall be determined by the Board of Trustees, as applies to their class of membership.

-SECTION 5 - Honorary members shall not be required to pay dues.

-SECTION 6 - Life members shall not be required to pay dues.

-SECTION 7 - Student members, as heretofore defined, shall not be required to pay dues.

-SECTION 8 - Retired members shall not be required to pay dues.

-SECTION 9 - Intern/Resident/Fellow members, as heretofore defined, shall not be required to pay dues.

-SECTION 10 - Honorary Life members shall not pay regular membership dues.

-SECTION 11 - Any member whose dues remain unpaid for three months shall automatically be suspended from this Association.
+The first year of practice shall begin on January 1, following graduation, or termination of an approved training program, or upon entering practice. - SECTION 3 (a) Regular members who are serving in the Uniformed Services on active duty including the Public Health Commissioned Services shall pay annual dues in the amount to be established and adopted by the TOMA Board of Trustees.
+They shall be eligible to vote and hold office. (b) Members in the Uniformed Services on active duty including the Public Health Commissioned Services may pay annual dues in the amount to be established and adopted by the TOMA Board of Trustees until their tour of duty is complete.
+Members in this dues category are not eligible to vote or hold office - SECTION 4 There shall be three (3) classifications of Sustaining membership: Sustainer, Sustaining Plus, and Sustaining Patron.
+Sustainer dues shall be determined by the Board of Trustees, as applies to their class of membership. - SECTION 5 Honorary members shall not be required to pay dues. - SECTION 6 Life members shall be required to pay dues in the amount to be determined by the TOMA Board of Trustees. - SECTION 7 Student members, as heretofore defined, shall not be required to pay dues. - SECTION 8 Retired members shall be required to pay dues in the amount to be determined by the TOMA Board of Trustees. - SECTION 9 Intern/Resident/Fellow members, as heretofore defined, may be required to pay dues in the amount to be determined by the TOMA Board of Trustees. - SECTION 10 Honorary Life members shall be required to pay dues in the amount to be determined by the TOMA Board of Trustees. - SECTION 11 Any member whose dues remain unpaid for three months shall automatically be suspended from this Association.
 Such member may be reinstated before the expiration of thirty (30) days from the date of the automatic suspension upon payment of current dues in arrears; otherwise, such suspended member shall be dropped from the rolls of this Association, and the American Osteopathic Association shall be notified of such action.
-Failing to meet the dues obligation a physician may reapply at the beginning of the following year on payment of the new years dues.
-Payment of dues in arrears shall be waived.

-SECTION 12 - The Board of Trustees has the power to suspend or revoke membership of or place on probation any member as outlined in Article IV.
+Failing to meet the dues obligation a physician may reapply at the beginning of the following year on payment of the new year's dues.
+Payment of dues in arrears shall be waived. - SECTION 12 The Board of Trustees has the power to suspend or revoke membership of or place on probation any member as outlined in Article III.
 The Executive Director shall notify any member of their automatic suspension for nonpayment of dues and shall give such member full information as to the right of reinstatement and the conditions thereof.

-SECTION 13 - A member in good standing who, for reasons made known to the Membership Committee and the Board of Trustees, has greatly reduced his practice or retired from practice, may request that their dues be reduced.
+SECTION 13 - A member in good standing who, for reasons made known to the Membership Committee and the Board of Trustees, has greatly reduced their practice or retired from practice, may request that their dues be reduced.
 The Membership Committee shall consider the request and make a recommendation to the Board of Trustees for proper action.
 Any reduction shall be only for the current fiscal year.